pyamsoft/pstate-frequency/README.md

     all cores.
 - **-p --plan** Adjust the maximum scaling and Turbo Boost to a preset plan.
     Must be specified as a plan name inside of `/etc/pstate-frequency.d/`
+- **-e --epp** Adjust the current CPU Energy Performance Preference Must be the name of a valid EPP profile - other than "default"

 _By default, calling the -S option with no extra arguments will return an error_